slsa-framework/oss-na24-slsa-workshop-model-integrity/slsa_for_models/readme.md

 to vulnerabilities in a training framework: they can quickly determine if a model needs to be retrained because it was created using a vulnerable version.

+## Part 1: Generate a model with provenance

-To test, fork this repository, then head over to the Actions tab and select the "SLSA for ML models example" workflow.
+As the first part of the exercise, fork this repository, then head over to the Actions tab and select the "SLSA for ML models example" workflow.
 Since the workflow has a `workflow_dispatch` trigger, it can be invoked on demand: click the `Run workflow` button, then select the value for the "Name of the model" argument.

 ![Triggering a SLSA workflow](images/slsa_trigger.png)